7 Ways to Turn Pumpkin Carving into a Sensory Experience

 There is nothing that can mimic the stimulation that occurs when our hands touch and feel different textures.
 Even as an adult I feel my mind going to new places when I am playing with sensory toys!
 By allowing your young children to choose their own pumpkin (or two) at the pumpkin patch, you can open their world of touch up to many new textures.
 From the smooth skin of a pumpkin to the pretty and soft green leaves to the (sometimes) prickly stems; touching the different textures is sure to develop a nostalgic sensory-based memory for your children.
 You can also teach them new vocabulary words to describe the different colors, shapes, and textures.
 Super fun!

 2. Be prepared with the appropriate materials.

 When carving a pumpkin you might think you just need a knife and scoop on hand, but when enjoying it has a sensory experience with a toddler you will need more!
-Have cutting tools, spoons, blunt forks, cutting tools, measuring cups, and other child safe items the toddler can use to explore the insides and outside of the pumpkin.
+Have paint brushes, spoons, blunt forks, a ruler, measuring cups, and other child safe items the toddler can use to explore the insides and outside of the pumpkin.